9 Places for Animal Safari Adventures in North Carolina

 8 North Carolina ZooAsheboroSee on map

-More than 1,600 animals representing some 225 species will amuse and amaze you at a zoo divided into “Africa” and “North America.”
-In Africa, you can get eye-to-eye with a giraffe, castaway to Lemur Island and head for an "immersion walkway" above the Watani Grasslands Reserve.
-From this vantage point you can spot elephants, white rhinos, ostriches and other animals in a 40-acre habitat that serves as a stand-in for the grasslands of Africa.
+More than 1,800 animals representing more than 200 species will amuse and amaze you at a zoo divided into “Africa” and “North America.” ("Asia" is scheduled to open for the 2023 season.)
+In Africa, you can get eye-to-eye with a giraffe, castaway to Lemur Island and head for an "immersion walkway" above the Watani Grasslands.
+From this vantage point you can spot elephants, white rhinos, ostriches and other animals in a spacious habitat that serves as a stand-in for the grasslands of Africa.
 From there, you can walk or take a tram to North America, where habitats range from a cypress swamp to the Sonora Desert.

 9 Western North Carolina Nature Center